aldogcarlos/simple-mediator/README.md

 # simple-mediator
-This is a mediator library to subscribe methods to certain events
+This is a Javascript mediator library to subscribe methods to certain events, intention of this library was to contribute with a simple script for beginners.